shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

 # Hot Reload

 Hot reload enables zero-downtime updates by transferring network listeners between Shotover instances.
 When you start a new Shotover instance with hot reload enabled, it requests the listening TCP sockets from the running instance.
 Once they are received, the new instance immediately starts accepting connections.
-Once the new shotover instance is fully operational, it sends a shutdown request to the old shotover instance and the original instance gradually drains its existing connections before shutting down.
+Once the new shotover instance is fully operational, it sends a shutdown request to the old shotover instace and the original instance gradually drains its existing connections before shutting down.
 This allows you to deploy configuration changes or upgrade Shotover versions without dropping client connections.

 ## How It Works